-The following evacuation procedures are in place for the residence halls.
+The following evacuation procedures are in place for the

+residence halls.
 These procedures are to be followed when a fire alarm sounds.
 All residents and their guests must exit the building when a fire alarm sounds, regardless of whether it is a fire drill, false activation, or actual fire.
-Any persons physically unable to exit the building should immediately contact the SSU Police Department at 978.542.6111 from a cell phone or 6111 from a campus phone.
-Questions regarding the procedures should be directed to The Office of Residence Life or the SSU Police Department.
+Any persons physically unable to exit the building should immediately contact the SSU Police Department at 978.542.6111.
+Questions regarding the procedures should be directed to The Residence Life office or the SSU Police Department.